Bayesian posterior repartitioning for nested sampling

 where the (unnormalised) marginal posterior $\tilde{\mP}(\beta)$ is non-zero only in some range $\sim[\beta_-,\beta_+]$.
 The form of this marginal posterior, in particular its extent in $\beta$, will be determined by how the NS algorithm fails for particular (extreme) values of $\beta$, which is in turn dependent on the particular NS implementation used and the associated control parameters (including generic NS parameters such as $N_{\rm live}$), as well as the nature of the original prior $\pi(\mTheta)$ and likelihood $\mL(\mTheta)$.
 One would, however, expect there to be a range of $\beta$ values for which the NS algorithm does not fail, and so $\tilde{\mP}(\beta)$ should coincide with $\pi(\beta)$ in this range.
 Beyond these very general considerations, there is a paucity of further theoretical arguments from which to predict the form of $\tilde{\mP}(\beta)$.

 Nonetheless, by marginalising (\ref{eq:effpost}) over $\beta$ one still obtains the posterior $\mP(\mTheta)$ on the original parameters.
-Conversely, marginalising over $\mTheta$ one obtains $\tilde{\mP}(\beta)$ (in practice as a histogram constructed from the equally weighted posterior samples) and may hence determine the values $\beta_-$ and $\beta_+$, the latter of which is useful in diagnosing the existence and severity of an unrepresentative prior for a given dataset, and thereby identifying the dataset as an `outlier'.
-Here we will take $\beta_-$ and $\beta_+$ simply as the smallest and largest $\beta$ values, respectively, in the set of equally-weighted posterior samples.
+Conversely, marginalising over $\mTheta$ one obtains $\tilde{\mP}(\beta)$ (in practice as a histogram constructed from the equally weighted posterior samples) and may hence observe its form and determine the values $\beta_-$ and $\beta_+$.
+In particular, the value of $\beta_+$ is useful in diagnosing both the existence and severity of an unrepresentative prior for a given dataset, and thereby identifying the dataset as an `outlier'.
+Here we will take $\beta_-$ and $\beta_+$ simply as the smallest and largest $\beta$ values, respectively, in the set of equally weighted posterior samples.
 Alternatively, one could apply some percentile thresholds (e.g. 1\% and 99\%) to the $\beta$ marginal, but in practice this leads to very similar values of $\beta_-$ and $\beta_+$.
 In any case, observing the form of $\tilde{\mP}(\beta)$ obtained in the BPR method provides a far more robust and computationally efficient approach to identifying the presence and severity of unrepresentative priors than determining and interpreting the value $\beta_\ast$ in the original PR method below which the inferences converge.